Sdub76/unraid-recovery-toolkit/README.md

 This toolkit currently includes these scripts:

+- **array_file_list.sh** — Build a list of files in a backed up location.
+Should be run nightly in Unraid User Scripts and monitored for failure.
 - **recovery_analysis.py** — summarize file counts by directory depth into Excel workbooks.
 - **recovery_plan.py** — classify files as FOUND / BACKUP / REDOWNLOAD / MISSING.
 - **recovery_restore.py** — verify files in a mounted archive and optionally restore with `--restore-path`.